 Each finding pointed directly to a design decision.
 No exploration needed.
 The problems were specific enough that the direction was already implied.

 Five screens across the core dashboard experience.
 Each one maps directly to a finding from the audit.
-Mixpanel's original color language is preserved.
-The argument is structural, not aesthetic.
+Mixpanel's original color language is preserved throughout.

 A skeleton preview behind one clear action

 A skeleton preview of the populated dashboard sits behind a focused setup modal.
 One headline.
-One line of context.
 One action.
-The surrounding structure shows what the product becomes once data is connected.
+The surrounding structure shows what the product becomes.

 Three tiers.
 One entry point.

 One dominant KPI card, one supporting chart, three secondary charts in a subordinate row.
 Hierarchy is structural.
-Inline explanatory text replaced with contextual tooltips via an info icon.
+Inline explanatory text replaced with contextual tooltips.

 Context and metrics grouped as one unit